-1. Significant Financial Interests as defined in this policy that Employee identifies may be a potential, perceived, or actual conflict of interest.

-- 2. Becoming a contractor or vendor for purchase of supplies, equipment, services and construction under any contract or purchase order of any kind. - 3.
-Business relationship (including equity ownership) of Employee or others through Employee's commitment in a private capacity with a non-University entity that the employee makes decisions in the acquisition of supplies, goods, or services for the University; or fiscal interest of the University. - 4.
+- 1. Significant Financial Interests as defined in this policy that may be a potential, perceived, or actual conflict of interest. - 2.
+Becoming a contractor or vendor for purchase of supplies, equipment, services and construction under any contract or purchase order of any kind. - 3.
+Business relationship (including equity ownership) of Employee or others through Employee's commitment in a private capacity with a non-University entity that the Employee makes decisions in the acquisition of supplies, goods, or services for the University; or fiscal interest of the University. - 4.
 Involvement in transactions or decisions on behalf of the University when the Employee knows benefits will accrue to her/himself or others through Employee's commitment in a private capacity. - 5.
 Promotion or provision of information about goods or services to the University community when the Employee or others through Employee's commitment in a private capacity may benefit from decisions resulting from the promotion or information. - 6.
 Involvement in or recusal from voting on a University matter in which the Employee has accepted a gift or loan, or has a business relationship or commitment in a private capacity. - 7.
 Assigning duties or offering employment to a student when the duties or employment are related to an Employee's business relationship or commitment in a private capacity, and the student is enrolled in a course being taught by the Employee or the student's academic work or research is being singularly and directly supervised by the Employee. - 8.
-Any reimbursed or sponsored travel that does not include travel that is reimbursed or sponsored by a United States Federal, state, or local government agency, an Institution of higher education, an academic teaching hospital, a medical center, sponsored programs, or a research institute that is affiliated with an Institution of higher education.
-This travel disclosure shall also include the provision of the purpose of the trip, the identity of the sponsor/organizer, the destination, and the duration.
+The occurrence of any reimbursed or sponsored travel (i.e., that which is paid on behalf of the Employee and not reimbursed to the Employee so that the exact monetary value may not be readily available, related to their University responsibilities; provided, however, that this disclosure requirement does not apply to travel that is reimbursed or sponsored by a U.S. Federal, state, or local government agency, an Institution of higher education, an academic teaching hospital, a medical center, or a research institute that is affiliated with an Institution of higher education).
+This travel disclosure shall also include the provision of the purpose of the trip, the identity of the sponsor/organizer, the destination, and the duration. - 9.
+Conducting research or novel scientific investigation with outside entities, which could be conducted more appropriately as research sponsored through the University.